MustafaAbaasIsmaiel/File-Analyzer/README.md

 ## Project Description

-This code is a simple file analyser using C++.
+This code is a simple file analyzer using C++.
-The coded uses linked-lists data structure.
+The code uses linked-lists data structure.
 The code is able to do the following tasks efficitevly:

 * Read the input file word by word.
 Separators such as **, ; : & [] ()** are discarded